 Even a decade later, Dead Space is still the scariest game I’ve ever played.
-While the action horror sequel, Dead Space 2 may be the best in the series, the original will always hold a special place in my heart.
+While the more action-oriented sequel, Dead Space 2 may be the best in the series, the original will always hold a special place in my heart.

-For those who haven’t played Dead Space (you should), it’s a survival horror game that takes place far in the future and puts you in the shoes of Isaac Clarke, an engineer tasked with fixing a mining spacecraft and meeting up with his girlfriend who lives aboard it.
-Unfortunately, things go horribly, horribly wrong and you end up having to fight your way through the undead crew that number in the thousands to try and escape the Ishimura with not only your life, but your sanity.
+For those who haven’t played Dead Space, it’s a survival horror game that takes place far in the future and puts you in the shoes of Isaac Clarke, an engineer tasked with fixing a mining spacecraft and meeting up with his girlfriend who lives aboard it.
+Unfortunately, things go horribly, horribly wrong, leaving Isaac trapped aboard the Ishumira and forced to fight his way through the undead crew that number in the thousands in order to escape with not only his life, but his sanity.
 It’s the stuff horror legends are made of.

 I’ve played through Dead Space at least a dozen times by now, so it doesn’t scare me as much as it used to, but that doesn’t mean it still isn’t spooky.
-Necromorphs, the undead and hideously transformed crew of the USG Ishimura, are some of the most unsettling enemies in gaming, and they still creeped me during my most recent playthrough.
-From the slashers, the “normal” variant, to the guardians, the most unfortunate of the crew who retain their memories but are stuck to walls and can do nothing but attack you as they wail in agony, I don’t think I’ll ever feel anything close to comfortable when fighting them, no matter how many more times I play through Dead Space.
+The Necromorphs, the zombified and hideously transformed crew of the Ishimura, are some of the most unsettling enemies in gaming, and they still creeped me during my most recent playthrough.
+From the the normal variants called “slashers,” to the guardians – the most unfortunate of the crew who retain their memories but are stuck to walls and can do nothing except wail in agony as they attack you – I don’t think I’ll ever feel anything close to comfortable when fighting them, no matter how many more times I play through Dead Space.
 It’s like they’re the brain child of John Carpenter and David Cronenberg, the perfect mesh of body horror and alien monsters.
-And speaking of aliens and famous filmmakers, the setting, ambience, and the ingenuity of both the extraterrestrial menace and protagonist evoke strong feelings similar to the ones I felt when first watching Ridley Scott’s 1979 film.

 Get it?
 Because he directed The Thing?
 Whatever, I’m hilarious.

-While the combat may not be quite as memorable as the enemies, environment, or story (which is best experienced with as little information as possible), it’s still terrific.
-Using different futuristic engineering tools instead of conventional weapons (although you do get a couple of guns eventually) makes Isaac seem like an improvisational badass without sacrificing the feeling of struggling to survive.
-The plasma cutter is one of my favorite weapons in all of gaming, and the dismemberment system (you have to cut/shoot of the limbs of Necromorphs to kill them) is still one of the best combat mechanics I’ve seen in the genre.
+While the combat may not be quite as memorable as the enemies, environment, or story – which is best experienced with as little information as possible – it’s still terrific.
+Using different futuristic engineering tools instead of conventional weapons, although you do get a couple of guns eventually, makes Isaac seem like an improvisational badass without sacrificing the feeling of struggling to survive.
+The plasma cutter is one of my favorite weapons in all of gaming, and the dismemberment system that forced you to cut/shoot off the limbs of Necromorphs to kill them is still one of the most unique combat mechanics I’ve seen in the genre.
 If you freak out and go for the head, odds are it’ll only make whatever is trying to kill you run at you even faster.

-The only issues I have with Dead Space stem from two different gameplay mechanics, the ones found in the zero-g locations and the gunner sequences.
+The only issues I have with Dead Space stem from two different gameplay mechanics, the ones found in the zero gravity environments and the gunner sequences.
 The aiming, jumping, and landing in zero gravity feels a little clunky, but it’s mostly forgivable.
 The gunner sequences however, are just bad, and have only gotten worse with age.
 The times you’re forced to protect the Ishimura from incoming debris and asteroids are the only low points in the entire game.
 It breaks the immersion for me each time, and the aiming controls are painfully sluggish or frustratingly fast depending on your controller settings.
-The one time I failed to protect the ship on this playthrough, it felt like the game killed me rather than I had died by making a mistake, and that’s how I’ve always remembered those parts.
+The one time I failed to protect the ship on this playthrough, it felt like the game had decided to kill me rather than I had died by making a mistake, and that’s how I’ve always remembered those particular moments.